Haz click acá para ver esta página en español.

 Are you a farmer or rancher in Puerto Rico who was affected by Hurricane Maria?
 Need help covering agricultural-related losses?
 The Puerto Rico Farm Bureau’s Agricultural Relief Fund can help.

-In September of this year, Puerto Rico’s agricultural sector was devastated by Hurricane Maria.
+In September 2017, Puerto Rico’s agricultural sector was devastated by Hurricane Maria.
 Official government estimates indicated the damage was as high as 80 percent of the island’s farm production, including field crops, plantains, bananas, papaya and coffee.

 To help provide relief, a special Puerto Rico Agricultural Relief Fund has been established by Texas Farm Bureau’s Agriculture Research and Education Foundation.
 Tax-deductible donations are now being accepted to help farmers and ranchers on the island recover from the impact of Hurricane Maria.